koval64/translation/Readme.md

 # "pl_m": "------"
 #
 # Using language tag with extension "_m" ( mask )
-# informs which chars replace with underline chars.
+# informs which chars need to be replaced with underline chars.
 #
-# You can mask also single chars i.e.:
+# You can also mask single chars i.e.:
 #
 # "pl":   "Anuluj",
 # "pl_m": " - - -"
 #
 # Chars "Auu" will be normal,
-# and "nlj" will be underscored,
+# char "nlj" will be underscored.
 #
 # ATTENTION:
 #